suhay/zygote-cart/README.md

 There are two URLs that can be passed as properties to send the cart information to your server:

-- `orderWebhook`: Required.
-Product, payment, and shipping information will be sent to this webhook once the order has been completed.
 - `infoWebhook`: Not required.
 Product and shipping information will be sent to this endpoing once the first section checkout has been completed.
 Useful for returning tax and shipping methods with this webhook.
+- `orderWebhook`: Required.
+Product, payment, and shipping information will be sent to this webhook once the order has been completed.

+### `infoWebhook`:

-Example `shippingWebhook` request:
+Example request:

 ```json
 {